Skip to content

 Results / Impact

-- Working CI/CD flow from GitHub push to deployed Kubernetes workload
+• Working CI/CD flow from GitHub push to deployed Kubernetes workload on my local machine

-- Self-hosted deployment runner in a Linux environment
+• Self-hosted deployment runner configured in a Linux/WSL environment

 What I Learned

-This project clarified the difference between development, build, deploy, and runtime environments — and where problems happen between those layers.
-I learned why containers matter as deployable artifacts, what Kubernetes actually manages at the pod and service level, and how observability with Prometheus and Grafana makes even a simple system much easier to reason about.
-The biggest takeaway was that infrastructure understanding is a skill in itself, separate from writing application code.
+This project made the difference between development, build, deploy, and runtime environments concrete for me.
+I learned why containers matter as deployment artifacts, what Kubernetes actually manages at the pod and service level, and how Prometheus and Grafana make even a simple system easier to understand.
+The biggest takeaway: infrastructure understanding is its own skill, separate from writing application code.

 What I Would Improve Next